 You will be expected to finish the second requirement before priority registration the following semester or another hold will be placed on your account.
 To remove the second Writing Portfolio hold you must complete the Writing Portfolio in its entirety.

 We will allow an extension on the paper submission but prior approval is needed.
-To request an extension on the paper submission or to have a hold lifted; please contact the Global Campus Writing Portfolio Coordinator at firstname.lastname@example.org or 800-222-4978.
+To request an extension on the paper submission or to have a hold lifted, please contact the Writing Portfolio coordinator at firstname.lastname@example.org or 800-222-4978.

 Because your Junior Writing Portfolio fulfills a WSU graduation requirement, it will be evaluated by a team of faculty readers from several departments across the university.
 The committee will give it one of three ratings, and the results will be sent to your myWSU account in the form of a notice:

-The work represents the top 10% of WSU junior-level writing.
+- Pass with Distinction: The work represents the top 10 percent of WSU junior-level writing.
 This achievement will be entered into your WSU transcript.
 Your Writing Portfolio requirement will be fulfilled.

 The Writing Assessment Office will notify you of the course needed to fulfill this requirement.
 All of the courses are available online.
 You must complete the additional course assigned to you in order to satisfy the Writing Portfolio requirement.

 If you receive a Needs Work rating, and you feel that the rating does not reflect your writing abilities, you may appeal the decision within 120 days of receiving the Needs Work rating.
-See the Appeal Process.
+Review the Appeal Process (pdf).